saumya9876/ChiCode/README.md

 ## MEET THE TEAM
 ### Nishi Kaura
 #### *Co-Founder*
 I am a rising junior attending Lynbrook High School.
 I have been programming since an early age.
 I enjoy coding in Java, Python, and other languages in my free time.
-I am also co-founder of [A-Z Hacks](https://www.a-zhacks.com), where the hackathon was in partnership with LinkedIn and Nova.
+I am also co-founder of [A-Z Hacks](https://www.a-zhacks.com), where the hackathon was in partnership with LinkedIn and NOVA.
 I am excited to serve as co-founder of ChiCode!

 ### Saumya Verma
 #### *Co-Founder*
-(Description)
+I am a junior attending Lynbrook High School.
+I love to code in Java, Python, and other languages.
+I am very passionate about programming, and I take a lot of interest in machine learning.
+I am thrilled to be one of the co-founders at ChiCode, and I look forward to making an impact through my contribution.

 Interested in becoming a volunteer?
 Fill out this application.